 How to Track Your Progress

-Now that you have a solid foundation of the checkout tables, how can you keep tabs on your progress?
+Now that you have a solid foundation of the checkout tables, how can you track your progress?

-Well, there’s an easy way to track your progress.
-All you really have to do is calculate your averages, you can do this by dividing your score at the end of the match by the number of thrown darts.
+To track your progress you’ll have to calculate your darts average; you can do this by dividing your total score at the end of the match by the number of thrown darts, and multiply by three.

-As if you’re having a hard time hitting your targets, learning the dart out charts won’t be of much benefit!
+Still, before memorizing these checkout charts, you first want to ensure that your throwing is consistent.
+If you’re having a hard time hitting your targets, learning the checkout charts won’t be beneficial.